Jamal Brooks

 Jamal Benjamin Brooks (born November 9, 1976) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and St. Louis Rams.
 He played college football for the Hampton Pirates.

-Early years
+Early life

 Brooks attended Granada Hills Charter High School, before moving on to Pasadena City College in 1994.
 He transferred to Hampton University during his freshman season.

 In his first year at Hampton, he collected 35 tackles and one sack.
 As a sophomore, he tallied 46 tackles and one forced fumble.
 As a junior, he had 26 tackles (4 for loss) and 2 fumble recoveries.

 As a senior middle linebacker, he posted 75 tackles (3 solo), 12 tackles for loss, 2.5 sacks and one interception.
 He finished his college career with 184 tackles (86 solo) and was named team captain in his last two years.

 Professional career

 New Orleans Saints

 Brooks was signed as an undrafted free agent by the New Orleans Saints after the 2000 NFL draft on April 18.
 He was waived on August 22.